koba04/jsconf-jp-presentation/packages/slide/slides/4-react-custom-renderer.md

 ----------------------

 <!-- note
-we implement the function as the insertBefore function.
-First, we remove the child variable from the parentInstance variable that is a parent of list items.
-Second, we insert the child variable before the beforeChild variable.

-when implmenting a custom renderer, writing imperative operations is your job.
+we implement the function as the insertBefore function like this. when implmenting a custom renderer, writing imperative operations is your job.
 -->